 Odzun, Lori Region, Republic of Armenia

-Odzun was built in 303-313 by Trdat 3rd and was blessed by Gregory Enlightener.
-The nowadays look of the church reached us from the 8th century.
-The Dome hasn’t been changed since the construction of the church.
-Here are nearly 25 sculpture remained from the 4th century.
-The most remarkable sculpture is considered to be “The Holy Mother of God with Jesus”.
+Odzun was built in 303-313 by Trdat 3rd and was blessed by Gregory the Enlightener.
+Today’s appearance of the church reached us from the 8th century.
+The church has been repaired several times, but the dome has not been changed since its construction.

-There is ancient cemetery around the Odzun church and also gravestones and khachkars (cross-stones) which date back to the13th -20th centuries.
-The church was built by local light brown felsites stone which sparkles from sunshine with different shades.
+There is an ancient cemetery around the Odzun church and khachkars (cross-stones) which date back to the 13th-20th centuries.
+The church was built with light brown felsites stone which sparkles in the sun with different shades.